preciousplum/redmine_unc_autolink/README.md

     \\servername\folder

 It is also able to specify UNC format strings contains *spaces* with "<" and ">" brackets.

     <\\servername\folder name1\folder name2>

-The specification is almost same as Outlook.
+The specification is almost same as Microsoft Outlook.
-The strings which have already been stored in database will be also replaced since it works at view phase.
+The UNC strings which have already been stored in database will be also shown as link since this plugin works in viewing phase.

 ## Installation